multimatum-Team/multimatum/reports/sprint4.md

 ### Lenny

+I tried to implement test for the notification.
+I struggled a lot, I only manage to have 1 test working and the coverage is really bad.
+I spend a lot of time on it.
+I also refactor notification as a separate class.

 ### Léo

 For this week, I implemented a feature that allow the user to select a day using a calendar to add a deadline to it.
 A new activity containing a new calendar view